leoshimo/vrs/README.md

 ## What is this?

-VRS Runtime System is a WIP personal software runtime, inspired by Emacs, Erlang, Unix, Plan 9, and Hypermedia systems.
+VRS is a WIP personal software runtime, inspired by Emacs, Erlang, Unix, Plan 9, and Hypermedia systems.

 The goal is to bundle my favorite ideas from each of those systems into one software runtime to make building software joyful (for me).